Arion: Surviving fragment

 A fragment of a hymn to Poseidon, quoted by Aelian and by him ascribed to Arion, has survived, and is contained in Bergk's Poetae Lyrici Graeci.
 A poetic translation was made by the English schoolmaster Herbert Kynaston.
 A more literal prose rendering follows:

 Chiefest of Gods, sea-lord Poseidon of the trident of gold, earth-shaking king of the swelling (Note: or teeming) brine, the beasts that swim dance all about thee with fins, and lightly bound with nimble flingings of the foot, the snub-nosed coarsing hounds of bristling mane, the dolphin-lovers of the Muse, sea-creatures of Nereus' goddess-daughters that he had of Amphitrite, the beasts that bore a wanderer on the Sicilian sea to Taenarum's shore in Pelops' land, ploughing to the untrodden furrow of Nereus' field astride their humpèd back, when crafty men had cast me from out the hollow wave-going ship into the sea-purple billows of the ocean.

 In literature

 Letitia Elizabeth Landon's narrative poem Arion examines and illustrates the story of Arion's return to Greece.

 Alexander Pushkin's 1827 Arion poem, where Arion is the sole survivor of a shipwreck after a sea storm and continues to sing the same songs with which he used to delight his shipmates, is thought to be a thinly veiled allusion to his own situation after the Decembrist revolt of 1825.

 George Eliot's poem of the same name recounts Arion's murder by pirates ("sailors"), with, however, no mention of him being saved by dolphins.

 In Amor Towles' 2016 novel A Gentleman in Moscow, the Count tells Anna the story of Arion, after tracing freckles that reminded him of a dolphin on her back.

+Jimmy Buffett and Savannah Jane Buffett's children's story The Jolly Mon is heavily based on this myth, though they play with the symbolism and also incorporate many mentions of the similar sounding constellation Orion as well.